siberianfox/g2wiki/Raster-Streaming-Protocol.md

   - Width of the bitmap in pixels (X dimension)
   - Height of the bitmap in pixels (Y dimension)
   - Number of bits per pixel - typically 8, but may be 16 for increased resolution [1]
+  - Compression - MVP uses BI_BITFIELDS only, no pixel array compression supported
+  - Size of the raw bitmap data (including padding) [2]
+  - Horizontal resolution (X) in pixels/meter (Multiply DPI by 39.3701)
+  - Vertical resolution (Y) in pixels/meter (Multiply DPI by 39.3701)

+1. Pixel Array - Image contents

 Notes:

-  [1] We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32
+- [1] We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32
+- [2] We're not sure we need the size of the raw bitmap data, but it's available in BMP and could be useful
+-

 ###Full Protocol